 Located at 114 Alma Street in Moncton, the Frederick W. Sumner House is recognized as a Local Historic Place for its distinctive architecture and noteworthy residents.

-The original structure, built in 1876 by local contractor and developer Dennis A. Duffy, was a rectangular Greek revival residence with typical returned eaves.
-The second occupant, Frederick W. Sumner, added a significant amount of detail to the façade.
-The distinctive full-length one-story veranda and two-story open portico with pediment with cement balusters and pillars were added by Sumner in circa 1891.
-Many of the elaborate interior details, such as the spiral staircase, panelled wainscoting, crown moulding and original fireplaces are well-preserved.
+Initially constructed in 1876 by local contractor and developer Dennis A. Duffy, the building showcased a rectangular Greek Revival style with characteristic returned eaves.
+Frederick W. Sumner, the home’s second occupant, enriched the facade with intricate details, including a full-length one-story veranda and a two-story open portico with a pediment featuring cement balusters and pillars, added around 1891.
+Many of the lavish interior elements, such as the spiral staircase, paneled wainscoting, crown molding, and original fireplaces, have been well-maintained.

-In 1950, Dr. Leo Doiron sold the residence to Sabrina Cadman, whose family operated a funeral home from this location for more than 20 years.
-The property is now the City Club.
+In 1950, Dr. Leo Doiron sold the property to Sabrina Cadman, whose family ran a funeral home from the location for over two decades.
+The building now serves as the City Club.